AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/annotations.md

 ---
-title: Annotations when Editing a Page
+title: Adding Page Annotations
-seo-title: Annotations when Editing a Page
+seo-title: Adding Page Annotations
 description: Many components directly related to content allow you to add an annotation
 seo-description: Many components directly related to content allow you to add an annotation
 contentOwner: Chris Bohnert